-I like entertaining and, over the years, my husband and I have found a rhythm that works pretty well for us.
+I like hosting a dinner party and, over the years, my husband and I have found a rhythm that works pretty well for us.
 No matter how simple, though, it’s a lot of work and can be stressful.
 Combine that with a high achiever personality (me) and it’s pretty simple to let your inside voice scream in the countdown right before guests arrive “what was I thinking!!”

 A great dinner party will mean different things to different hosts of course.
 To me, ‘great’ achieves 3 things:

-- guests leave thinking that it was a fun evening;
+- My guests leave thinking that it was a fun evening;

-- guests enjoyed the food (important!) and the ambiance (relaxed, comfortable, smooth);
+- They enjoyed the food (important!) and the ambiance (relaxed, comfortable, smooth); and

-- guest felt that the hosts (me) cared about and attended to what they liked
+- They felt that the host (me) cared about and paid attention to what they liked

-Here’s goes…tips for a great dinner party from my POV.
+Here’s goes…tips for hosting a dinner party from my POV.

 Tip #1- Know what your guests like

 - If you don’t know some of the guests, ask them if there are any foods they don’t like or don’t eat.
 Obviously allergies must be considered, but I try to make sure that no one has to skip an important part of the meal or feel singled out for being a picky eater.
 This doesn’t mean I won’t serve tomatoes if someone doesn’t eat them, but I’ll make sure there are alternatives and I won’t serve a tomato-based main dish.
 My vegetarian daughter (co-author of this blog) has long ago taught me that just having a couple of sides for her just doesn’t cut it.